yuri/ngcourse/handout/02-toolchain.md

 For this course, we'll be using a task runner called [gulp](http://gulpjs.com/).

-If you come from a java or C background, `gulp` conceptually fills the role of `ant` or `make` (although the implementation is quite different).
+If you come from a Java or C background, `gulp` conceptually fills the role of `ant` or `make` (although the implementation is quite different).

 At a high level, it allows you to specify 'build targets' for the various tasks